Navigation | Mobile SDK | Urbi Documentation

 • Due to the way modern positioning systems work, the ability to determine the position inside buildings is severely limited.
 When the system determines that the device has entered the limits of the building, the geopositioning tracking and its display will be disabled, leaving only the constructed route and recommendations for the passage.

 Creating a route follows the principles described in Turn-by-turn mode with a few important additions.
-Let's take an example:
+When creating a route endpoint RouteSearchPoint, the objectId and levelId parameters are mandatory.

 import 'package:dgis_mobile_sdk_full/dgis.dart' as sdk;